ciax/ciax/README.md

   $ git clone https://github.com/ciax/ciax-xml.git
   $ ~/ciax-xml/utils/setup-ciax.sh
   ```
+# How to Setup/Use?
+ See each repository's wiki for configuration and usage.
 <!---
 ciax/ciax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.